vring1/bachelor_project/README.md

    - You should be able to write some natural language and then it should convert it to conditionals etc.
    - Also it should be used to give suggestions to tasks and graphs in generel.
 1. Make pretty

+## How the session management works

+1. After logging in, the server sets cookie on the client called "session_id" (then you dont store password etc.)
+2. Everytime client makes request, the server receives that session_id
+3. Server will check for any session which refers to the session_id
+4. if there is a session with that id, you're authenticated.